JoshuaSkootsky/doctorBadger/README.md

 ## Deployment

-Ready to go world wide?
-Here's a guide to deployment!
-There are two supported ways to deploy in Boilermaker:
+The first step to deployment on Heroku is signing in with the Heroku CLI.

+After that, you have three options for deployment:

+- "manually", from your local machine via the `deploy` script.
 - automatically, via continuous deployment with Travis.
-- "manually", from your local machine via the `deploy` script.

-Either way, you'll need to set up your deployment server to start.
-The steps below are also covered in the CI/CD workshop.
+- automatically, via continuous deployment of the master branch from Heroku.
+Two points here:

+* You can set up Heroku to wait for Travis CI to pass, as shown in the above image by checking a box
+* You need to add a build script for Heroku to run to build because this project depends on webpack's build step.

 ### Heroku